sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 7. Bring up the Firefox browser.
 Navigate to the main ICP UI by going to `https://10.0.0.1:8443`.
 The credentials again are `admin/admin`.
 Here you have access to all of the typical ICP functions.
 8. Open up a new tab in the browser to bring up the ICIP Platform Navigator.
 The ICIP Platform navigator can be found by navigating to `https://xxxxx`.
 9. The Platform Navigator UI can be use to create and manage instances of all of the components that make up the Cloud Integration Platform. **note** at the time of this lab, the ability to create and manage Aspera instances has not yet be added to the Platform Navigator, and will be added at a later date.
+10. Let's start by creating an App Connect Enterprise Integration Server.

 Part Two: Installation/Configuration Reference for the Cloud Integration Platform
 -------------------------------------------